cpoeppelbaum/DynamicMappingSystem/README.md

 - External partner to internal data models (`BookingDotCom.Booking` --> `Models.Reservation` )

 The system dynamically resolves mappers and validators at runtime using fully qualified type names as strings, providing flexibility while maintaining type safety through:
-- **Runtime Type Resolution**: Automatically discovers and instantiates appropriate mappers based on string type identifiers.
+- **Runtime Type Resolution**: Automatically instantiates appropriate mappers based on string type identifiers.
 - **Dual Validation**: Validates both input and output data using FluentValidation rules.
 - **Type Safety**: Ensures data integrity through strongly-typed mappers.
 - **Extensibility**: Allows easy addition of new partners and data formats without modifying existing code.

+## History

+The project was done in TDD as a showcase and shows a development from a quick prototype to a more sophisticated approach.
+### V1

+The first version made use of IServiceCollection to register the mappers, to serve asp.net habits and also used reflection to resolve the types of the given strings from the very generic method signature which was a requirement.

+### V2

+The second version uses custom registration methods with generic parameters.
+This registration of the converters also stores the source and target types in a dictionary by basically using the "toString" of the generic parameters as keys and the types as values.
+Therefore no reflection is used anymore.
+The use of IServiceCollection could be easily reintroduced by providing an extension method which does the "AddSingleton" while also calling the custom Registration method.

 ## Dependencies